In Your Community

 - Division Tours

-The Citizens’ Academy is conducted twice yearly, with classes held on six consecutive Thursday evenings.
+The Citizens Academy is conducted annually, with classes held on six consecutive Thursday evenings.
 During the Academy, participants are introduced to the structure and operation of the Albany Division, including a description and discussion of investigative techniques utilized in both criminal and foreign counterintelligence/terrorism investigations.
 They also learn about evidence recovery and are given a firearms demonstration.